What do the team colors mean?

 Gray – each year is different.
 In some years, a Gray team can be a sister team equal to the White team; in others it might be a third team with different goals and expectations (i.e.— a younger team may be more developmental), depending on the players in the program.
 This will vary from year to year based on the experience and ability level of these players.

-We have had many success stories of players who ended up playing in college who have moved from a Blue team in one year to a second team in the next or did not play at the Blue level until an older age.
-In many cases it gave those players the opportunity to play and develop at positions that they may not have otherwise been able to if they were behind other players on another team.
+We have had many success stories of players who ended up playing in college who have played for years on a White or Gray team, In many cases it gave those players the opportunity to play and develop at positions that they may not have otherwise been able to if they were behind other players on another team.
 This is especially true for pitchers who might be the second or third pitcher on one team, but on another team, they will pitch the innings they need for development.
 In our experience, if a player works hard, they will achieve future success no matter the level they play.
 And dealing with disappointment and overcoming adversity is a huge part of the athletic growth process.

 My daughter tried out.
 Will she always make a team?